ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 JWT validation requires several additional configurations for the `jwt:JwtValidatorConfig` including:

-* `issuer` - The issuer of the JWT.
+* `issuer` - The issuer of the JWT
-* `audience` - The audience value for the current service.
+* `audience` - The audience value for the current service
-* `clockSkewInSeconds` - Clock skew in seconds that can be used to avoid token validation failures due to clock synchronization problems.
+* `clockSkewInSeconds` - Clock skew in seconds that can be used to avoid token validation failures due to clock synchronization problems
-* `trustStoreConfig` - JWT trust store configurations.
+* `trustStoreConfig` - JWT trust store configurations
-  * `trustStore` - Trust store used for signature verification.
+  * `trustStore` - Trust store used for signature verification
-  * `certificateAlias` - Token-signed public key certificate alias.
+  * `certificateAlias` - Token-signed public key certificate alias
-* `jwtCache` - Cache used to store parsed JWT information as `CachedJwt`.
+* `jwtCache` - Cache used to store parsed JWT information as `CachedJwt`

 The `jwt:JwtValidatorConfig` record should be provided into the `jwt:InboundJwtAuthProvider` when initializing.
 The initialized `jwt:InboundJwtAuthProvider` is passed to the `http:BearerAuthHandler.